lemay-ai/sidecar/README.md

 ```
 pip3 install fasttext
 ```
-Now, the following commands sholud get you the rest of the software:
+Now, the following commands should get you the rest of the software:

 ```
 git clone https://github.com/lemay-ai/sidecar.git